-EURICS strongly support and encourages a multidisciplinary research approach, aiming to seize both mechanisms and motivations of the evolutions that marked not only the Chinese traditional culture in its diversity (language, philosophy, religions, literature, arts, etc.), but also the political, economic and societal transformations that shaped China’s long history.
-Moreover, EURICS highly encourages and supports the research projects on current dynamics such as environmental transition, population ageing, urbanisation, migrations, social inequalities, learning society, cultural change, economic transformations, automation, as well as on China’s international role and China’s place in its regional environment.
+EURICS strongly supports a multidisciplinary research approach, aiming to seize both mechanisms and motivations of the evolutions that marked not only the Chinese culture in its diversity (language, philosophy, religions, literature, arts, etc.), but also the political, economic and societal transformations that shaped China’s long history.
+Moreover, EURICS promotes research projects on current dynamics such as environmental transition, population ageing, urbanisation, migrations, social inequalities, learning society, cultural change, economic transformations, automation, as well as on China’s international role and China’s place in its regional environment.

-EURICS embodies a significant think-tank or policy studies branch whose purpose is to provide research and analysis.
 Aiming at developing an interpretation capacity of Chinese politics, EURICS supports studies in France and Europe, with a focus on China’s public policies and its international perspective.
-In order to facilitate their interaction, research activities and decision-support actions are represented in common bodies.

-During the prefiguration phase, the Executive Committee is composed of three French experts: Prof. Alain Peyraube (CNRS and EHESS), Dr. Olivier Bouin (RFIEA - French Network of Institutes for Advanced Study and Netias – European Network of Institutes for Advanced Study) and Dr. Sébasdtien Colin (INALCO).
-The Executive Committee will rapidly be extended in order to include representatives of the European partners.
+During the prefiguration phase, the Executive Committee is composed of Prof. Alain Peyraube (CNRS and EHESS), Dr. Olivier Bouin (RFIEA - French Network of Institutes for Advanced Study) and Dr. Sébasdtien Colin (INALCO).
+The Executive Committee will be extended in order to include representatives of the European partners.

 In France, the institutions members of the Academic Committee are the French National Centre for Scientific Research (Centre national de la Recherche scientifique, CNRS), the French School of Far Easthern Studies (Ecole française d’Extrême-Orient, EFEO), the School of Advanced Studies in the Social Sciences (Ecole des hautes études en sciences sociales, EHESS), the National Institute of Oriental Languages and Civilisations, (Institut national des langues et civilisations orientales, Inalco), Sciences Po, Aix Marseille University (Université d’Aix-Marseille) and the French Academic Network for Asian Studies (Groupement d’intérêt scientifique Etudes asiatiques, GIS Asie, Coordinating institution for France).